-In Fig. 8, both cases of all-optical access (by three algorithms) and path splitting access are shown.
-The packet delay by the theoretical lower bound is also shown.
-As shown in the figure, achieving the shorter superframe can lead to shorter packet delay times.
-This can be confirmed by comparing the results of algorithms A1, A2 and A3.
-However, path splitting should be carefully treated; when the traffic load is high, splitting the path can decrease the packet transmission time.
-As the traffic load becomes small, however, path splitting increases the packet transmission delay since it introduces an extra delay at the splitting node.
+In Fig. 8, both cases of all-optical access (by three algorithms) and path-splitting access are shown.
+The packet delay by the theoretical lower bound are also shown.
+As shown in the figure, achieving the shorter super-frame can lead to the smaller packet delay times.
+It can be observed by comparing the results of algorithms A1, A2 and A3.
+However, path-splitting should be carefully treated; when the traffic load is high, splitting the path can decrease the packet transmission time.
+As the traffic load becomes low, however, path-splitting increases the packet transmission delay since it introduces an extra delay at the splitting node.